Development Services | Caldwell, ID | Full Time

 Essential Physical Abilities

-- Sufficient clarity of speech and hearing or other communication capabilities, with or without reasonable accommodation, which permits the employee to discern verbal instructions and communicate effectively with others in person and by telephone;
+- Sufficient clarity of speech and hearing, with or without reasonable accommodation, which permits the employee to discern verbal instructions and communicate with others in person and by telephone;

-- Sufficient visual acuity, with or without reasonable accommodation, which permits the employee to comprehend written work instructions, technical documents, review plans, and diagrams, and move through unfamiliar buildings, climb ladders, crawl around and under buildings and ditches and across steep and/or rough terrain;
+- Sufficient visual acuity, with or without reasonable accommodation, permits the employee to comprehend written work instructions and review, evaluate, and prepare various written material, technical documents, blueprints, and plans;

-- Sufficient manual dexterity, with or without reasonable accommodation, which permits the employee to operate standard office equipment, including a personal computer, and operate a motor vehicle;
+- Sufficient manual dexterity, with or without reasonable accommodation, which permits the employee to operate standard office equipment and computer systems, adjust equipment, and operate a motor vehicle;